brentp/bwa-meth/README.md

 -----

     bwameth.py --threads 16 \
-         --prefix $PREFIX \
          --reference $REFERENCE \
-         $FQ1 $FQ2
+         $FQ1 $FQ2 > some.sam

-This will create $PREFIX.bam and $PREFIX.bam.bai.
-The output will pass Picard-tools ValidateSam and will have the reads in the correct location (flipped from G => A reference).
+The output will pass will have the reads in the correct location (flipped from G => A reference).

 Handles clipped alignments and indels correctly.
 Fastqs can be gzipped or not.